 Explore the streets which were either named after places in the Muslim world or associated with the Sultanate and various old trade such as spices, textiles, perfumes and gemstones.

-If you are interested in art and craft, this quiet street has 2 galleries for you to explore: Kiah’s Gallery showcasing exquisite Malay/Javanese craft and Clay Journey, a ceramic gallery cum workshop.
+If you are interested in art and craft, this quiet street has two galleries for you to explore: Kiah’s Gallery showcasing exquisite Malay and Javanese craft and Clay Journey, a ceramic gallery cum workshop.

-To experience what the office crowd typically have for lunch, have a drink or meal at Seng Choon Hua Restaurant, a humble coffeeshop that serves local Chinese hawker fare.
+To experience what the office crowd typically has for lunch, have a drink or meal at Seng Choon Hua Restaurant, a humble coffee shop that serves local Chinese hawker fare.
 Despite it being a Malay enclave traditionally, Chinese presence in Kampong Gelam emerged in the early 20th century.

 Near Sultan Gate, Pahang Street was once known as “Kampong Dalam” (Malay word for Inside Village) as it was noted that the Malay royal family had priority over this street and would cordon off the area for any of their ceremonies.

 Leading to the iconic Landmark Sultan Mosque is Bussorah Mall, a pedestrianised street framed by palm trees and lined on both sides with eateries and retail stores.
-Check-out these shops with elements of the old trade that used to ply this area: Wardah Books, an interesting Islamic bookshop; Jamal Kazura Aromatics for non-alcoholic perfume and essential oils; Koleksi Murlia for Malay traditional garments and Utopia Apparels for modern interpretation of Asian designs using Batik fabric.
+Check-out these shops with elements of the old trade that used to ply this area: Wardah Books, an interesting Islamic bookshop; Jamal Kazura Aromatics for non-alcoholic perfume and essential oils; and Koleksi Murlia for Malay traditional garments.
 For a flavour of Malay cuisine, visit Padi@Bussorah or The Malay Council.

 The street was named in 1910 after Basra, a city in Iraq but in the 19th century, it served as a gathering place for people embarking on Haj and was known as Kampong Haji (Pilgrim Village).

-Up until the mid-1970s, Singapore was the pilgrim hub in Southeast Asia and Muslims from around the region would come to Singapore to board the Kapal Haj (Pilgrim Ship) to Mecca, and prayers would be conducted for their send off at the Mosque.
+Up until the mid-1970s, Singapore was the pilgrim hub in Southeast Asia.
+Muslims from around the region would come to Singapore to board the Kapal Haj (Pilgrim Ship) to Mecca, and prayers would be conducted for their send-off at the Mosque.
 These days, the Sultan Mosque welcome visitors of any faith, where one can take in the grand and solemn atmosphere of this religious ground while learning about the Islamic faith.

 Businesses were set up by diverse communities and while various trades have disappeared, some long-established ones for almost a century are still around.
 Today, North Bridge Road is still the place for pilgrimage goods such as money belts used by pilgrims which you can find at V.S.S Varusai Mohamed & Sons, and Attar (essential oil typically extracted from rose petal) at Kazura Aromatics.

-An extremely popular Indian-Muslim restaurant that has been around since 1908 is Zam Zam, which serves murtabaks (fried bread stuffed with meat) and biryani (yellow rice dish eaten with meat or fish).
+An extremely popular Indian-Muslim restaurant that has been around since 1908 is Zam Zam, which serves murtabak (fried bread stuffed with meat) and biryani (yellow rice dish eaten with meat or fish).